-While the image of okra water may not come across as palatable, the internet is abuzz with reports of this drink being the new cure for diabetes.
+While the image of okra may not come across as palatable, the is abuzz with reports of this being the new cure for diabetes.
 A study published in the Journal of Pharmacy and Bio-allied Sciences revealed that the peel and seeds of okra plant have anti-diabetic properties.
-The study showcased that a solution of water with okra soaked in it helped bring down blood sugar levels in diabetic rats.
-While there is no evidence to show if the solution works for human beings, there is no harm in giving it a try.
-After all, okra with its slimy texture and taste notwithstanding is a nutritious vegetable that’s rich in carbs, magnesium, fat, protein, fiber, folate, and vitamins A and C. So let’s try out this polarized vegetable in a new form, shall we?
+The study showcased that a solution of water with okra soaked in it helped bring down sugar levels in rats.
+While there is no evidence to show if the solution works for beings, there is no harm in giving it a try.
+After all, okra with its slimy texture and taste notwithstanding is a nutritious that’s rich in carbs, magnesium, fat, protein, fiber, , and A and C. So let’s try out this polarized vegetable in a new form, shall we?

 Okra Water Recipe

 - 1 cup water

 - salt (optional)

 - Take 4-5 medium-sized okra pods and wash it thoroughly.

 - Cut both ends of the pods, and slice them in half.
 You can also use a knife and pierce each side of the pods.

 - Now, take a cup filled with water and immerse the pods in it.

 - Keep the pods soaked in water for 8 hours.
 Note that you can also keep it soaked in water for 24 hours if you prefer to do so.